-We are a couple living in a small town in East Germany, 80 km southwest of Berlin.
+We are a couple living in a small town in East Germany, 1 hour southwest of Berlin.

-I think I can say we are both open-minded, friendly people, we are happy to have guests, but we also love to have quiet times for ourselves.
-We are both freelancers and regularly working in Berlin (one at the TV and the other doing improvisation theatre), so there will be days when only one of us is at home or you will even be on your own.
-So spending time on your own should not be a problem to you.
+I think I can say we are all open-minded, friendly people, we are happy to have guests, and we also love to privacy sometimes.
+We are all freelancers and regularly working in Berlin (one at the TV and the other doing improvisation theatre), so there will be days when only one of us is at home or you will even be on your own.

 DIY and building projects